deodandem/1134/content/docs/Schedule/_index.md

 {{< /expand >}}

-### Week 3: Sept 14, 16, 18 – Line
+### Week 3: Sept 14, 16, 18 – Line and Meter

+{{< expand "Primary structures ↔ Meaning? " >}}

 9/14: Robert Hass: Introduction, Chapters 1-3, from *A Little Book on Form*
 <ul class="descript">
-<li>Prior to class, put in the #line slack channel a favorite quote from Hass or favorite quoted poem from the reading.
+<li>Prior to class, put in the <span class="slack">#line</span> slack channel a favorite quote from Hass or favorite quoted poem from the reading.
 Briefly comment on why you chose it, or not (in which case I will probably call on you in class to comment further).
 <li>Keep a list of favorite lines mentioned in these chapters, in previous or future readings, and in poems you may have independently found.
 Try to figure out why you like a given line, couplet, or tercet of poetry.
 How does it &ldquo;embody the energy of the gesture of its making&rdquo;?
 </ul>

 9/16: Whitman, "Song of Myself"; Hass: "A Note on Stress," "How to Scan a Poem"

 <p class="descript">
-Prior to class, keep a list of favorite lines from Whitman, adding to the #whitman slack channel one excerpt that you are particularly drawn to, with or without commentary by Tuesday at 22:00.
+Prior to class, keep a list of favorite lines from Whitman, adding to the <span class="slack">#whitman</span> channel one excerpt that you are particularly drawn to, with or without commentary by Tuesday at 22:00.
 You might want to scan it and discuss what you find.
-Also put one excerpt from the Hass reading in the #meter channel by Tuesday night.
+Also put one excerpt from the Hass reading in the <span class="slack">#meter</span> channel by Tuesday night.
 </p>

 9/18: Whitman cont., A.R.
 Ammons: Corsons Inlet; Hass: "How Free Verse Works"